UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 | Airalo Unlimited | GBP 35.00 | 2GB/day | Three only | 128kbps |

-The best-value unlimited 5G option is Roami at GBP 39.99, giving you access to all four networks’ 5G with auto switching, a higher daily cap, and a usable post-cap speed.
+The best-value unlimited 5G option is Roami at GBP 39.99 — GBP 5 more than Airalo — giving you access to all four networks’ 5G with auto switching, a 3GB daily cap, and the market’s only 1Mbps post-cap speed.
+An England eSIM on Roami maintains 5G connectivity from London through the Midlands and into northern England by switching between carrier networks automatically.
+That GBP 5 buys you an enormous amount of reliability.

-For more on 5G availability across the UK, see our UK eSIM coverage guide.
+For more on 5G availability across Great Britain, see the UK eSIM coverage guide.

 Providers that allow hotspot tethering: